jalarcon-ale/MarkovChain/README.md

     \end{split}
 \end{equation*}

-The
+The script in ChainBinomial takes as an input a range of population sizes varying from $10$ to $100$, and calculates the number of time steps (in hours) it takes for the epidemic to die out.
+We follow the convention of considering that in the beginning there is one infectious individual  and the rest of the populations is susceptible to infection.

-The file functions.py contains the contact matrices used for the calculation of p_star
+%The file functions.py contains the contact matrices used for the calculation of p_star